China moves closer to launching cross-border ETFs

-SHANGHAI China will likely approve the launch of the country's first cross-border exchange-traded fund within the next few months, after regulators started reviewing an application for a mainland-listed fund that invests in Hong Kong stocks.
+SHANGHAI Feb 7 China will likely approve the launch of the country's first cross-border exchange-traded fund (ETF) within the next few months, after regulators started reviewing an application for a mainland-listed fund that invests in Hong Kong stocks.

-The China Securities Regulatory Commission (CSRC) on February 1 accepted an application from E Fund Management Co to launch an ETF that tracks the Hang Seng China Enterprises Index .HSCE, according to a statement posted on its website late on Monday.
+The China Securities Regulatory Commission (CSRC) on Feb.
+1 accepted an application from E Fund Management Co to launch an ETF that tracks the Hang Seng China Enterprises Index, according to a statement posted on its website late on Monday.

 The approval procedure could be as long as six months, but a source familiar with the process said the approval may be given as early as this month.